jdw1996/jdw1996.github.io/_src/2023-01-28-sporting-events-i-attended.md

 | Toronto Blue Jays | 3     | Mitch White      |

 White left after allowing three earned runs in 3.2 innings pitched but he got Judge out twice.
-Judge hit his 61st home run of the year off Time Mayza in the top of the seventh, tying the American League record.
+Judge hit his 61st home run of the year off Tim Mayza in the top of the seventh, tying the American League record.

 ## 2022-10-01